Rapist of niece awarded death sentence

 In another case the Additional District and Sessions Judge, Rawalpindi Farkhanda Arshad awarded death sentence to three persons for killing two innocent men in 2014.

-The court awarded death sentence to Muhammad Akseer, Muhammad Qadeer and Muhammad Jamil for killing Abdul Hameed Khan and Saeed Khan in 2014.
+The court awarded death sentence to M Akseer, M Qadeer and M Jamil for killing Abdul Hameed Khan and Saeed Khan in 2014.
 Saddar Barooni Police Station registered a case under Section 302 against them in 2014.